sampreet-chawla/GA-unit3-w7d4hw-mongo-data-modeling-exercise/README.md

 2. Change into the new directory.
 3. Fulfill the listed requirements.

 Starter code is available in the `data-sets` directory.
-You are required to turn in your submission by making a pull request on the original repository.

 ## Requirements